SpellholdStudios/Expanded_Thief_Stronghold/README.md

 ##### Version 2.11 &nbsp;(July 23, 2006)

 - Tweaked the stores, added some new dialogue.
-- Extensive mod & .tp file optimization.
+- Extensive mod and .tp2 file optimization.
 - In this version you must be a thief to get the guild.
 I didn't like the way I patched Renal's dialogue previously.
 So if you still want the guild and your character isn't a thief, you will have to use the NotThief custom PC script in the GBThfKp/_debug directory (at least for now).
 - Mae'var and his goons will not attempt to move toward invisible characters if they can no longer see anyone.
 Feel free to cheese them for an easy win, if you are into that sort of thing.